docker/docs/compose/completion.md

  - service names that make sense in a given context, such as services with running or stopped instances or services based on images vs. services based on Dockerfiles.
 For `docker-compose scale`, completed service names automatically have "=" appended.
  - arguments for selected options.
 For example, `docker-compose kill -s` completes some signals like SIGHUP and SIGUSR1.

-Enjoy working with Compose faster and with less typos!
+Enjoy working with Compose faster and with fewer typos!

 ## Compose documentation